USS Ainsworth: 1980s

 Returning north to Norfolk in mid-April, Ainsworth operated in the immediate vicinity until late summer.
 On 27 August, the frigate stood out of her home port bound for a tour of duty with the 6th Fleet in the Mediterranean Sea.
 For the next seven months, the warship escorted the carriers of the 6th Fleet as they traveled the length and breadth of the Mediterranean.
 She participated in a number of exercises testing the fleet's readiness and its ability to operate with elements of allied navies.
 When not so engaged, the frigate called at a variety of ports on goodwill missions.
 She completed turnover formalities at Rota, Spain, early in April 1986 and then set out across the Atlantic on 6 April.
 Ainsworth stood into Norfolk again on 16 April.

 Following the usual month of post-deployment leave and upkeep, the warship entered the yard at the Norfolk Shipbuilding & Drydock Co. to begin a 12-week repair period.
 Emerging from the yard again on 12 August, she operated in the immediate vicinity of Norfolk—either in the lower Chesapeake Bay or just off the Virginia Capes—until early in October.
 On 4 October, Ainsworth headed south to the coast of Florida where she occupied the rest of the month carrying out refresher training.
 The frigate returned to Norfolk on 31 October and spent the remainder of 1986 in port.

 On 30 September 1990, Ainsworth was assigned to the Atlantic Reserve Fleet and was reclassified as a training frigate (FFT-1090); one of only eight ships of her class subject to this redesignation.
 On 27 May 1994, she was decommissioned and leased to Turkey where she was renamed as TCG Ege (F-256).
 Ainsworth was stricken from the U.S. Naval Vessel Register on 11 January 1995.

 TCG Ege (F 256)

 The frigate served in the Turkish Navy and was involved in many NATO operations in the Eastern Mediterranean Sea during 1990s.
-She joined the STANAVFORMED task force in the Adriatic Sea as a warship for search and patrol missions on 13 August 1995 for three months.
+She joined the STANAVFORMED task force in the Adriatic Sea as a warship for search & patrol missions on 13 August 1995 for three months.
 She also participated in Dynamic Mix International Naval Exercise in 1998.
 The ship was decommissioned on 21 March 2005; she is currently preserved as a museum ship at İnciraltı Sea Museum, in İzmir, Turkey.